Annex-Engineering/Gasherbrum-K3/README.md

 - 24V Power Standard
 - AC Heated Bed, 12mm MIC6 Plate with Magnetic Build Surface

+* Enclosed Printers are passively heated and only designed around a 65C max chamber temperature, K3 is not intended to be a High Temperature printer.
+It was designed to excell at common engineering materials such as PLA, PETG, ABS and some PC/Nylon Blends

 # Images
  ![Image of K3 RyanG](Images/ryang_1.jpg?raw=true)